Top Gear series 31

 Series 31 of Top Gear, a British motoring magazine and factual television programme, was broadcast in the United Kingdom on BBC One and BBC One HD during late 2021.
-It was the fifth series to feature the presenting line-up of Chris Harris, Paddy McGuinness, and Freddie Flintoff, and the third to be broadcast on BBC One.
+It was the fifth series to feature the presenting line-up of Paddy McGuinness, Freddie Flintoff and Chris Harris and the third to be broadcast on BBC One.
 This series saw the retention of the outdoor studio set at Television Centre, London from the previous series.

+The series' highlights included an expedition across Iceland in old British cars, finding old used cars for new drivers, and a tribute to Eddie Kidd OBE.